atdh/individual_project_db_3010/HW4.md

 NOTE: We are thinking that if we have time, we could show the difference in performance with btree we found online vs binary search tree we have in interacting with our data.

 4. In this video/gifs, make sure to:
-1) describe what is happening and
-2) point out the specific pieces that in your code that correspond to what you are narrating

 Here is a link to our video demonstration of what we have done so far:
 [![Watch the video](https://i.imgur.com/Vt7IbDS.gif)](https://www.youtube.com/watch?v=JLt7IPtgVbA&feature=youtu.be&ab_channel=BrianNguyen
 )